 - Toasted coconut

-- Stevia, or sweetener of choice
+- Stevia, or sweetener of selection

 - Vanilla extract

-You can also optionally add…
+You also can optionally add…

 Notes on Making Vegan Keto Dubai Chocolate